NgiapPuoyKoh/ai-chat-annotator/README.md

 Messages are captured in the MongoDB database as they are sent and rendered to the users during the active conversation.

-### Flask with Python MVC Framework - Response Request Cycle
+### Flask with Python MVC Framework - Request-Response Cycle

-Create URLs based on http request-resonse user sessions and conversation database collection for private chats using the Flask MVC framework
+Create URLs based on HTTP request-response user sessions and conversation database collection for private chats using the Flask MVC framework

 ### Wireframes